Frequently Asked Questions

 • Yes!
 Unlike laser hair removal, electrolysis works on all hair colors and skin types, making it a great option for anyone looking for permanent results.

-• I am happy to offer electrolysis for most areas of the body, including the face, ears, arms, underarms, back, legs, breasts, and bikini line.
-Please note, I do not perform genital electrolysis.
+• I am happy to offer electrolysis for most areas of the body, including the face, outer ears, arms, underarms, back, legs, and breasts.
+Please note, I do not perform genital electrolysis or anything below the belt on men.
 If you have any questions about treatment areas, feel free to reach out.

 • Pretreatment recommendations can be found here on my website.